marmelab/react-admin/docs/Architecture.md

 ## Minimal API Surface

-Before adding a new hook or a new prop to an existing component, we always check if there isn't a simple way to implement the feature in pure React.
-If it's the case, then we don't add the new prop.
-We prefer to keep the react-admin API, code, test, and documentation simple.
-This choice is crucial to keep the learning curve acceptable, and the maintenance burden low.
+Before introducing a new hook or adding a new prop to an existing component, we always consider whether there's a straightforward way to implement the feature using pure React.
+If it's feasible, we opt not to add the new prop.
+Our goal is to maintain simplicity in the react-admin API, code, testing, and documentation.
+This decision is critical to ensuring a manageable learning curve and a low maintenance burden.

-For instance, the `<SimpleShowLayout>` component displays Field elements in a column.
-How can you put two fields in a single column?
-We could add a specific syntax allowing to specify the number of elements per column and per line.
-This would complicate the usage and documentation for simple use cases.
-Besides, it's doable in pure React, without any change in the react-admin core, e.g. by leveraging Material UI's `<Stack>` component:
+Take the `<SimpleShowLayout>` component as an example, which displays Field elements in a column.
+Suppose you want to place two fields in a single column.
+We could introduce a specific syntax to indicate the number of elements per column and per line.
+However, this would overcomplicate the usage and documentation for simple use cases.
+Moreover, achieving this is quite doable in pure React, without necessitating any changes in the react-admin core.
+For instance, you can utilize Material UI's `<Stack>` component:

 ```jsx
 import * as React from 'react';